DanBeard/RETCON/README.md

 ### Debugging, Dev and security Tips

 To build an image with SSH turned on change `device_ssh_user1=n` to `device_ssh_user1=y` in `retcon_pi/retcon.options` default username is `retcon` and password is `retcon`.
-If the node is somewhere people have easy phsyical access to it (or if SSH server is turned on) then this absolutely needs to eb changed!
+If the node is somewhere people have easy phsyical access to it (or if SSH server is turned on) then this absolutely needs to be changed!

 ### Troubleshooting